h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 ![lift-chart](assets/lift-chart.jpg)

-### K-S Chart
+### Kolmogorov-Smirnov Chart

-Kolmogorov- Smirnov or K-S measures the performance of classification models by measuring the degree of separation between positives and negatives for validation or test data [13].
-“The K-S is 100 if the scores partition the population into two separate groups in which one group contains all the positives and the other all the negatives.
-On the other hand, If the model cannot differentiate between positives and negatives, then it is as if the model selects cases randomly from the population.
-The K-S would be 0.
-In most classification models the K-S will fall between 0 and 100, and that the higher the value, the better the model is at separating the positive from negative cases.”
-[14].
+Kolmogorov-Smirnov or K-S measures the performance of classification models by measuring the degree of separation between positives and negatives for validation or test data [13].

 The KS statistic is the maximum difference between the cumulative percentage of responders or 1's (cumulative true positive rate) and cumulative percentage of non-responders or 0's (cumulative false positive rate).
 The significance of KS statistic is, it helps to understand what portion of the population should be targeted to get the highest response rate (1's) [17].